How do You Make Mornings Easier With Kids?

 We had many mornings like the second type.
 As a result, there was crying – and not all of it from them.

 After all, it was our first year with two in elementary school, and we found that my middle child is NOT a morning person.
-Every morning was like wrangling a circus (but without seeing the flying elephant at the end).
+Every morning was like wrangling a circus (but without the cool flying elephant at the end).

 And, it took me almost an entire school year to transform our mornings.
 In fact, I vividly remember the week before school was canceled, excited that we finally figured this thing out.